-After reading this recent article about the microplastics in our water supply we wanted to dig a little deeper in order to understand the true effects of microplastics in our tap water.
-We reached out to Dr Sherri Mason, a microplastic expert at the State University of New York in Fredonia, who supervised the analyses, and asked if she would be interested in answering a few questions that both we and our customers had.
-Below is a quick Q&A with Dr. Mason that gives you a bit more insight into why you should be alarmed with these findings.
+After reading this recent article about microplastics in our water supply, we wanted to dig a little deeper in order to understand the true effects of microplastics in our tap water.
+We reached out to Dr. Sherri Mason, a microplastic expert at the State University of New York in Fredonia who supervised the analyses, and asked if she would be interested in answering a few questions.
+Below is a Q&A with Dr. Mason that gives you a bit more insight into why you should be alarmed with these findings.

 A: Yes, I really thought with our water treatment infrastructure this number would be lower.

-Q: On a scale of 1-10, how concerned do you think should people be about this?
+Q: On a scale of 1-10, how concerned should people be about this?